KarlieSikorski/Handbook-Generator-Python-Word-COM-Automation-/README.md

 How It Works

-  Title Page – Inserts a pre-defined HTML file as the cover/title page.
+  ▪️Title Page – Inserts a pre-defined HTML file as the cover/title page.

-  Table of Contents – Adds a TOC header and dynamically updates entries as chapters/lessons are imported.
+  ▪️Table of Contents – Adds a TOC header and dynamically updates entries as chapters/lessons are imported.

-  Chapters – Imports core chapters such as System Overview, Student Console Operations, Special Functions, etc.
+  ▪️Chapters – Imports core chapters such as System Overview, Student Console Operations, Special Functions, etc.

-  Student Handouts – Sequentially inserts all available lesson handouts from a designated folder.
+  ▪️Student Handouts – Sequentially inserts all available lesson handouts from a designated folder.

-  Advanced Lessons – Adds M270A1 and M142 lesson modules as distinct handbook sections.
+  ▪️Advanced Lessons – Adds M270A1 and M142 lesson modules as distinct handbook sections.

-  Cleanup – Removes extra breaks or spacing to finalize the document.
+  ▪️Cleanup – Removes extra breaks or spacing to finalize the document.

 Requirements

-  Python 3.x
+  ▪️Python 3.x

-  Microsoft Word (Windows only)
+  ▪️Microsoft Word (Windows only)

-  pywin32 - (pip install pywin32)
+  ▪️pywin32 - (pip install pywin32)

 Example Workflow

-  Place your HTML content in the designated folder structure (e.g., handbook/, Student Handout/, M270A1/procedures/).
+  ▪️Place your HTML content in the designated folder structure (e.g., handbook/, Student Handout/, M270A1/procedures/).

-  Update the file paths in the script (e.g., title_page_path, base_path).
+  ▪️Update the file paths in the script (e.g., title_page_path, base_path).

-  Run the script:
-    python handbook_generator.py
+  ▪️Run the script: python handbook_generator.py

-  Microsoft Word will open, populate the handbook, and display the result.
+  ▪️Microsoft Word will open, populate the handbook, and display the result.

 Potential Improvements

-  Make file paths configurable via JSON or YAML instead of hardcoding.
+  ▪️Make file paths configurable via JSON or YAML instead of hardcoding.

-  Add logging instead of print statements.
+  ▪️Add logging instead of print statements.

-  Error handling for missing files or invalid HTML.
+  ▪️Error handling for missing files or invalid HTML.

-  Cross-platform compatibility (currently Windows + Word only).
+  ▪️Cross-platform compatibility (currently Windows + Word only).

 Use Case

  Originally, this Python script was used to replace Visual Basic scripts that generated training handbooks for military systems.
 Converting to Python provided:

-    Easier maintainability
+    ▪️Easier maintainability

-    Compatibility with modern workflows
+    ▪️Compatibility with modern workflows

-    Improved automation and flexibility
+    ▪️Improved automation and flexibility